domapic/domapic-controller/README.md

 Connect all your Domapic Modules and control them with a single application. <!-- and program them to interact automatically using the provided web interface
 Install Domapic plugins to connect Domapic with other domotic systems or online services. -->

 __NOTE: The next schema includes some Domapic pieces that are still not released.
-The web ui for the Controller, Domapic Cloud, mobile apps and Alexa plugins will be available soon.__
+The Domapic Cloud plugin, mobile apps and Alexa plugin will be available soon.__

 ![Domapic system example][domapic-example-image]

 > Above, an example of two modules in a [Domapic System][website-url].
-Now, the relay can be controlled using the web or mobile applications, or interacting with ["Alexa"][alexa-url] or ["HomeKit"][homekit-url].
-Automatisms can be configured in the [Domapic Controller Web UI][domapic-controller-url] to make the [_Phillips Hue_][hue-url] bulb be switched off automatically when the relay bulb is switched on, for example.
+Now, the relay can be controlled using the web or mobile applications, or interacting with ["Alexa"][alexa-url] or ["HomeKit"][homekit-url]. _Automatisms can be configured in the [Domapic Controller Web UI][domapic-controller-url] to make the [_Phillips Hue_][hue-url] bulb be switched off automatically when the relay bulb is switched on, for example.
+(Automatisms feature is still in development)_

 ## Prerequisites